 Before you even start designing the product or service you need to figure out who is actually going to buy it.
 Now this isn’t just a vague idea of who it is, it needs to be an in-depth view of their world.
 We call this developing a customer persona.
 For this you want to design a personality for your target customer - give them a name, age, occupation and living situation.
 Then dive a little deeper, start looking at what their pain points are, how much money do they have to spend, and also where do they spend their time (and where can you advertise to them?).

 Start Talking To Your Customer

-Finally it’s up to you to get something out there.
-Start raising awareness, building your network and getting your product or service out there asap.
-Remember, done is better than perfect and you should always to tweaking your product to continuously make it better.
+Finally, it’s up to you to get something out there.
+Start raising awareness, building your network, and getting your product or service out there asap.
+Remember, done is better than perfect and you should always be tweaking your product to continuously make it better.

 Now that’s a wrap for our top tips for starting a business, but if you have any more questions or queries, please don’t hesitate to reach out to our team and we’re always happy to help!
 Our Young Entrepreneurs Hub is open to primary and high school students from around the world and we would love to see you there!

 If you're feeling inspired and looking for what to do next, make sure to check out our article on Five Top Tips For Finding A Great Business Idea!
 Or, download our free Young Entrepreneurs Starter Kit to find out how you can bring your business idea to life.